aaronlee28/pocketbank-backend/README.md

 1. Frontend: https://pocket-bank-frontend.herokuapp.com/
 2. Backend: https://pocket-bank-backend.herokuapp.com/

-The PG_DUMP file of the database could be found in the main package.
+The PG_DUMP file of the database can be found in the main package.